Holden Comprehensive Cancer Center

 Founded in 1980, the Holden Comprehensive Cancer Center at the University of Iowa received its NCI designation in 2000 and Comprehensive designation in 2001.
 The Center is dedicated to bringing the finest cancer care and research to Iowa and beyond.
 Holden ensures that all the cancer research, clinical service, and education at Iowa are interdependent.

 Holden is a matrix center that spans the university and includes physicians, faculty, and researchers from 40 university departments and six colleges, as well as the University of Iowa Hospitals and Clinics.
-Research at Holden is organized into six research programs: cancer immunology and immunotherapy, cancer signaling and experimental therapeutics, free radical cancer biology, tumor imaging, cancer epidemiology, and cancer genomics and cell growth.
+Research at Holden is organized into four research programs: cancer genes and pathways, experimental therapeutics, free radical metabolism and imaging, and cancer epidemiology and population science.
 The Holden Cancer Research Laboratories allow the Center to locate and integrate many researchers in close proximity to each other.
 The Center promotes interactive cancer research, provides health care related to the prevention, detection, and treatment of cancer, and educates cancer professionals and the citizens of Iowa about cancer.

 Additional research is taking place through the efforts of multidisciplinary teams involved in cancer prevention, cancer and obesity, stem cell transplantation and molecular oncology.
 Holden has an active molecular oncology program that includes a Molecular Tumor Board and a Molecular Pathology team that is CLIA certified and CAP accredited and conducts multigene cancer hotspot mutation testing with next generation sequencing.